ghc-proposals/ghc-proposals/proposals/0000-import-exposing.rst

 ``hiding as`` Clauses
 ^^^^^^^^^^^^^^^^^^^^^
 The noted inability to specify *subtractive* subsets of the base import could be addressed with a ``hiding as`` form of the ``exposing`` syntax.
-While the behavior of this could be made conceptually unambiguous, it introduces potentially non-obvious complications, not least of which being that unlike ``exposing`` there is already syntax for ``hiding`` *without* the ``as``, which belongs in a non-adjacent part of the import declaration!
+While such behavior could be made unambiguous, it introduces potentially non-obvious complications, not least of which being that unlike ``exposing`` there is already syntax for ``hiding`` *without* the ``as``, which belongs in a non-adjacent part of the import declaration!
 This could be obviated by using a different keyword, but that seems *more* confusing.
 The proposal felt stronger without it.

 With this addition, the final example above could use:
 ::